Marcirley Alves: 2025 Tournament

 In the quarterfinal of the 2025 PFL Bantamweight Tournament, Leandro Higo was scheduled to face Magomed Magomedov on April 11, 2025, at PFL 2.
 However, Magomedov withdrew from the tournament due to injury and was replaced by Josh Rettinghouse.
 In turn, Rettinghouse was not medically cleared and was replaced by Marcirley Alves.
 Alves won the fight via split decision.

 In the semifinals, Alves faced Jake Hadley on June 20, 2025, at PFL 6.
 He won the bout via unanimous decision.

 In the finals, Alves faced Justin Wetzell on August 15, 2025, at PFL 9.
 He won the bout by unanimous decision to win the tournament.

+2026

+Alves faced Naoki Inoue in a crossover fight between PFL and Rizin on May 23, 2026, at PFL Brussels.
+He lost the fight via split decision.

+Alves was scheduled to face Gustavo Oliveira on August 22, 2026, at PFL Tampa.
+However, Oliveira withdrew from the event for unknown reasons and was replaced by Nkosi Ndebele.
+Alves lost the bout via unanimous decision.